Twenty20 International: Cricket at international multi-sport events

 Cricket was played as part of the 1900 Summer Olympics, when England and France contested a two-day match.
 In 1998, cricket was played as part of the Commonwealth Games, on this occasion in the 50-over format.
 There was some talk about Twenty20 cricket being part of the 2010 Commonwealth Games, which were held in Delhi, but at the time the Board of Control for Cricket in India (BCCI), were not in favour of the short format of the game, and it was not included.

 Cricket was played in 2010 Asian Games in Guangzhou, China and 2014 Asian Games in Incheon, South Korea.
 India skipped both times.
 There was further calls for subsequent Commonwealth Games and Olympic Games.
 The Commonwealth Games Federation asked the ICC to participate in the 2014 and 2018 Commonwealth Games, but the ICC turned down the invitation.
 In 2010, the International Olympic Committee recognised the International Cricket Council as a governing body that complied to the requirements of the Olympic charter which in turn meant that cricket could apply to be included in the Olympic Games, but in 2013 the ICC announced that it had no intentions to make such an application, primarily due to opposition from the BCCI.
 ESPNcricinfo suggested that the opposition might be based on the possible loss of income.
 In April 2016, ICC chief executive David Richardson said that Twenty20 cricket can have a chance of getting in for the 2024 Summer Games, but there must be collective support shown by the ICC's membership base, in particular from BCCI, in order for there to be a chance of inclusion.

 Statistics

+Rohit Sharma and Glenn Maxwell are the only players to score 5 T20I tons.

-The highest team total in a T20I was made by Afghanistan versus Ireland when they scored 278/3.
-The lowest total was recorded in 2019, when Czech Republic bowled out Turkey for just 21 runs.
-The highest successful chase was made in February 2018, when Australia scored 245 runs to overhaul New Zealand's target and win the match.
+The highest team total in a T20I was made by Zimbabwe versus Gambia when they scored 344/4.
+The lowest total was recorded in 2024, when Nigeria bowled out Ivory Coast for just 7 runs.
+The highest successful chase was made in March 2023, when South Africa scored 259 runs to overhaul West Indies's target and win the match.